jri/dm4-box-renderer-dom/README.md

 DeepaMehta 4 Box Renderer
 =========================

 A simple DeepaMehta 4 plugin that illustrates the development of a Topicmap Renderer Customizer.

-The Box Renderer replaces the default topicmap topic rendering (icon + label) by "label in blue box".
+The DeepaMehta 4 Box Renderer replaces the look & feel of DeepaMehta's default topicmap renderer.
+The default topic rendering (icon + label) is replaced by "label in blue box + mini icon".
+The label is not truncated.
+The mini icon acts as a handle to create new associations.

+Original idea + design by Torsten Ziegler.

 DeepaMehta 4 is a platform for collaboration and knowledge management.
 <https://github.com/jri/deepamehta>